-7. Amendment: Appointment of a Campaign Treasurer by a Candidate.
+- 7. Amendment: Appointment of a Campaign Treasurer by a Candidate.
 Use this form for changes to existing information only.
-The instructions for this form include an explanation of the nepotism law.
+The instructions for this form include an explanation of the nepotism law. - 8.
+Name on Ballot Affidavit.
+This form is used for those wishing to include a nickname on the ballot.
+This affidavit certifies the nickname used complies with Election Code 52.031(c).

 The information below is provided for your convenience.
 However, it is the duty of the candidate to become familiar with applicable laws.
-The duty of the City Clerk is limited to accepting, notarizing and filing the reports.
-The City Clerk cannot judge or give legal advice on the sufficiency of reports filed.
+The duty of the City Clerk is limited to accepting, notarizing, and filing the reports.
+The City Clerk cannot judge, nor can they give legal advice on, the sufficiency of reports filed.